Early in the morning, wake up feeling tired? Always sleepy, no matter how much sleep you get.

 For humans, or perhaps in animals, there are 4 types of chronotype.
 But in this article, we’re only going to discuss 2 types that are:-

-- Lion – Meaning you’re a person who can wake up early in the morning and feel very good about it.
+- Lion – This means you’re a person who can wake up early in the morning and feel very good about it.

 Now, how to choose what chronotype you are.
 Simple, if you like to work, exercise, or do some creative work in the morning, then you’re a Lion chronotype person.
 Whereas, if you like to do the activities mentioned above in the evening or night, then you’re a Wolf chronotype.